 The majority of Ruby on Rails applications that we provide long-term maintenance and development on are inherited.
 Our clients usually bring applications to us that were originally built by a freelancer, in-house developers, or another agency.

-Over a dozen years of working on apps, I believe we do our best work when improving and evolving existing Ruby on Rails application.
+Over a dozen years of working on apps, I believe we do our best work when improving and evolving existing Ruby on Rails applications.

 One of the best aspects about Ruby on Rails community is that when conventions are followed we're able to dive in fairly quickly to an existing code base and have a sense of how things fit together.